 |Standard win odds||Indicative Double Chance Odds|

 As you can see from comparing the two tables, the double chance option pays out at smaller odds than the DNB one.
-This is a reflection of the fact that rather than the draw simply returning your stake it yields the same profit as if your pick actually won the game.
+This is a reflection of the fact that rather than the draw simply returning your stake it yields the same net win as if your pick actually won the game.

 The other main option when you think a team might win but perhaps aren’t totally convinced, is to back them using either a handicap or an Asian handicap.
 People sometimes get confused between these two bets but the difference is simple: an Asian handicap only offers two selections, whereas a standard handicap gives the usual three (home win, draw and away win).
 In addition, the former may include fractions of goals, but the latter only ever uses whole goals.